azerion/bluestack-sdk-ios/faq.md

 This document answers the following frequently asked questions:

 [TOC]
+# IOS9

+## Is bitcode supported?

+v1.4.1 of the SDK supports bitcode.
+If you are using earlier versions, you must disable bitcode.

 # Implementation #
 ## What types of ad units are available? ##
 There are three ad units available to use in your app: